 Photo by Peter Kerlin.

-Aaron Siegel has worked as a musician, composer, organizer and educator for 25 years in New York City.
+Aaron Siegel has worked as a musician, composer, photographer, organizer and educator for 25 years in New York City.
 In his world, there is little distinction between the activities of producing, writing, performing, listening, and learning.
 Celebrated as a composer of works for percussion (“hypnotic clouds of chiming tones” – The New Yorker) and the stage (“softly shattering” – NY Times), Siegel has a long history as an improvising percussionist and bandleader.
 Since 2011, Siegel has co-led the radical opera collective Experiments in Opera (“Raw, funny, surreal, and disarmingly human”- Opera News), helping to bring to the stage countless works by composers and writers and expanding the boundaries of musical storytelling.
+He is also an accomplished photographer and filmmaker, working in experimental forms to illuminate everyday wonders.
 Always happy to explore in community with others, Siegel has created work with A.M.
-Homes, Mallory Catlett, Tracy K. Smith, Mantra Percussion, Anthony Braxton, Memorize the Sky, Anthony Roth Costanzo and the EiO Writers Room among others.
+Homes, Mallory Catlett, Tracy K. Smith, Emily Manzo, Mantra Percussion, Anthony Braxton, Memorize the Sky, Anthony Roth Costanzo and the EiO Writers Room among others.

 Siegel’s work has been performed at venues and festivals around the world and been featured on recordings for New Amsterdam Records, Gold Bolus Records, Peacock Recordings, Clean Feed Records, Broken Research, and Lockstep Records.
 He has been recognized with awards from the Foundation for Contemporary Art, Chamber Music America, the New York State Council for the Arts, New Music USA, Opera America, the Jerome Foundation, and the Aaron Copland Fund for Music among others.